Mark Anthony McGinley: Return to Association Football

-Harps further maintained their Premier Division status in a shortened 2020 season, finishing 8th position in the table, with McGinley playing all 21 league and cup games, as Harps reached the quarter finals of the FAI Cup in the process.
+Harps further maintained their Premier Division status in a shortened 2020 season, finishing 8th position in the table, with McGinley playing all 21 league and cup games, as Harps reached the quarter-finals of the FAI Cup in the process.
 It was Shamrock Rovers knocked the club out of the FAI Cup, McGinley later saying: "We deservingly found ourselves two up… I've been playing football a long time, since I was six years old.
 And that was the biggest injustice I've felt on a pitch in all my time.
 It was that bad, for the third penalty, the linesman was in the earpiece of the referee telling him it was no foul.
 He said it was a dive.
 He then told the referee the same thing to his face but for whatever reason, he still awarded it… It's something we've always had to contend with here.
 But it was a really obvious one that night".
 McGinley helped Harps pick up seven points from a possible nine in October 2020, meaning the club steered clear of the relegation play-offs and finished in their best highest top flight for two decades, McGinley finishing runner-up in the SSE Airtricity League Player of the Month vote and receiving Sports Personality of the Month from the Donegal News.
 He was also voted Finn Harps Player of the Season for the second consecutive year.

 McGinley again committed to Harps for his third season, by signing a new one-year deal in December 2020, ahead of the 2021 League of Ireland Premier Division season.
+He stayed with Harps until 2022.

+Letterkenny Rovers

+McGinley signed for Donegal Junior League side Letterkenny Rovers in 2023.
+In his first year at the club, they won the First Division title.
+In April 2025, McGinley won the Donegal League Premier Division with the club.